Nandaka/PixivUtil2/readme.txt

 [Pixiv]
 numberofpage ==> Number of page to be processed, put '0' to process all pages. r18mode      ==> Only list images tagged R18, for member, member's bookmark,
                  and search by tag.
-                 Set to 'True' to apply.
+Set to 'True' to apply. dateformat   ==> Pixiv DateTime format, leave blank to use default format for English or Japanese.
+Refer to http://strftime.org/ for syntax.
+		 Quick Reference:
+		 %d = Day, %m = Month, %Y = Year (4 digit), %H = Hour (24h)
+		 %M = Minute, %S = Seconds

 [Network]
 useproxy       ==> Set 'True' to use proxy server, 'False' to disable it. proxyaddress   ==> Proxy server address, use this format: